 5.2.4 Performance Management and Career Development

-6.1 Accessibility is integrated into Choice Properties’ training programs in Ontario as follows:
+Accessibility is integrated into Choice Properties’ training programs as follows:

-6.1.1 Choice Properties ensures training is provided to colleagues, volunteers and those who provide services on the Company’s behalf on the standards set by provincial legislation regarding accessibility as well as any aspect of local human rights legislation relating to persons with disabilities.
+Choice Properties ensures training is provided to colleagues, and those who provide services on the Company’s behalf on the standards set by applicable provincial legislation regarding accessibility as well as any aspect of human rights legislation relating to persons with disabilities.